New bounds and efficient algorithm for sparse difference resultant: Main results

 \subsection{Complexity of the algorithm}

 We divide the complexity analysis of \textbf{Algorithm 1} into two parts: the first six steps and the mixed subdivision algorithm in step 7, and then combine these two parts to estimate the overall complexity.
-In complexity bounds, we sometimes ignore polylogarithmic factors in the parameters appearing in polynomial factors; this is denoted by $O^*(z)$.
+In complexity bounds, we sometimes ignore polylogarithmic factors in the parameters appearing in polynomial factors; this is denoted by $O^*(\cdot )$.

 We first recall the complexity analysis of the mixed subdivision algorithm.
-The complexity of Newton matrix construction is analyzed in \cite{canny-2000} and recalled as follows. \begin{theorem} Given polynomials $g_1,\dots, g_n$, the algorithm computes an implicit representation of Newton matrix $M$ with worst-case bit complexity
+The key point of mixed subdivision algorithm is to construct Newton matrix whose determinant is a nontrivial multiple of sparse resultant.
+We refer to \citep{canny-2000} and references therein for the related background materials and constructed techniques of Newton matrix.
+The complexity of Newton matrix construction is analyzed in \citep{canny-2000} and recalled as follows. \begin{theorem} \citep[Theorem 11.6]{canny-2000} Given polynomials $g_1,\dots, g_n$, the algorithm computes an implicit representation of Newton matrix $M$ with worst-case bit complexity

-where $|\mathscr{E}|$ is the cardinality of the set that indexes the rows and columns of Newton matrix $M$, $\mu$ is the maximum point cardinality of the $n+1$ supports, $d$ is the maximum degree of any polynomial in any variable, and $\epsilon_l,\epsilon_\delta\in(0, 1)$ are the error probabilities for the lifting scheme and the perturbation, respectively. \end{theorem}
+where $|\mathscr{E}|$ is the cardinality of the set that indexes the rows and columns of Newton matrix $M$, $\mu$ is the maximum point cardinality of the $n+1$ supports, $d$ is the maximum degree of any polynomial in any variable, and $\epsilon_l,\epsilon_\sigma\in(0, 1)$ are the error probabilities for the lifting scheme and the perturbation, respectively. \end{theorem}